-The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the Academy Trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where appropriate.
+The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:

-- Ensuring a review of options and competitive quotations for the purchases and maintenance of; - Further investment in additional IT software and licenses as part of the programme to embed ICT in all areas of the curriculum and aid in remote learning; - Continuing to allocate a portion of our Pupil Premium and SEND funding to after school club participation after March 2021 for those in need of support.
+- Ensuring a review of options and competitive quotations for the purchases and maintenance of ongoing contracts and purchases; - Further investment in additional IT software and licenses as part of the programme to embed ICT in all areas of the curriculum and aid in remote learning; - Continuing to allocate a portion of our Pupil Premium and SEND funding to before and after school club participation for those in need of support.
 This has led to increased attendance and better learning opportunities for those children, which makes a material difference to their achievement; - Using a portion of the Pupil Premium/SEND funding to help with the cost of employing HLTA's/Learning Mentors to support intervention work and to cover short term teacher illnesses without the need to pay for supply teachers; - The Academy Business Manager works closely with other business manager in the local area to share good practise and knowledge; and - The Academy continued to work closely with the Diocese to share good practice and run courses to disseminate this.
 We also took advantage of our link to the Peterborough Diocese who provide training courses for church schools.

-There has been continued to be additional expense on items to enable to school to operate safely and meet the Department of Education guidance.
 All standard procurement policies have been followed throughout this period to achieve best value and some suppliers were paid to retain services without fulfilment as per the guidance issued for procurement policy PPN 02/20.